fukangwei/New_Blog_MarkDown/Python语法/numpy基础教程一.md

 - `y`: `array_like`.
 If `a` is a matrix, `y` is a `1-D` ndarray, otherwise `y` is an array of the same subtype as `a`.
 The shape of the returned array is `(a.size,)`.
 Matrices are special cased for backward compatibility.

 &emsp;&emsp;Notes: In `row-major`, `C-style` order, in two dimensions, the row index varies the slowest, and the column index the quickest.
 This can be generalized to multiple dimensions, where `row-major` order implies that the index along the first axis varies slowest, and the index along the last quickest.
 The opposite holds for `column-major`, `Fortran-style` index ordering.
 &emsp;&emsp;When a view is desired in as many cases as possible, `arr.reshape(-1)` may be preferable.
-Examples:
 &emsp;&emsp;It is equivalent to `reshape(-1, order=order)`.

 ``` python